PammillerPersonal/open-source-policy/practice.md

     * **Secret keys:** Passwords, passcodes, access codes, access tokens, API keys, TLS keys, SSH keys, OAuth secrets, or any other “secret keys” that protect access to something.
     * **Undisclosed vulnerabilities:** If we know of a security problem or potential security problem with our code that isn’t already publicly-known (such as a vulnerability that can’t be found with a publicly-available open source scanning tool run on the public-facing system), we shouldn’t write publicly about it until we fix it.
 * Nonpublic information in general about vulnerabilities, including attribution/source information (such as how and when we learned about a vulnerability, if the disclosure to us was not public).
-* We may wish to withhold some non-18F IP addresses.
-If something looks like an IP address, ask 18F Infrastructure before publishing that info.
+* We may wish to withhold some non-GSA IP addresses.
+If something looks like an IP address, ask GSA IT security before publishing that info.
 * Personally Identifiable Information (PII).
 Here’s [OMB's definition and GSA's policy](http://www.gsa.gov/portal/content/104256).
 18F also has [guidance for systems involving PII](https://pages.18f.gov/before-you-ship/security/pii/).
 * Some kinds of procurement and acquisition information, which may include non-public cost or pricing data, contract information, trade secrets, indirect costs, and direct labor rates.
 * Emergency procedures, such as evacuation plans.